Friday, 8 August 2025

 If Darwin Came Back From The Grave

 If Darwin came back imagine the scenario.
 He would say; "Oh my goodness, the year is 2025?
 I will look for the answers to the questions I had in the Victorian age.
 My first question; I always wondered how a bat traversed a radically different phenotype and had useful stages between being a quadruped and a bat.
-I also also wondered about the insect wing, and other odd anatomies such as how a turtle evolved it's interior scapular girdle or how the bombarier beatle evolved it's explosive matrix.
-How did the electric eel have inbetween stages or the anemone sting-eating slug?
-Can you show me how evolution actually traversed what would seemingly be useless inbetween stages and show the use of those stages by showing me the evidence you have uncovered that evolution achieved these things?"
+I also also wondered about the insect wing, and other odd anatomies such as how a turtle evolved it's interior scapular girdle or how the bombarbier beatle evolved it's explosive matrix.
+How did the electric eel have inbetween stages or the anemone sting-eating slug?(without the stinging darts killing the slug and the electric killing the eel) Can you show me how evolution actually traversed what would seemingly be useless inbetween stages and show the use of those stages by showing me the evidence you have uncovered that evolution achieved these things?"

 Scientific community in the large arena where Darwin asked this question to the audience;